Bucharest Henri Coandă International Airport: Expansion since the 1990s

 The first stage of the plan (Phase I), taking place between 1994 and 1998, involved the construction of a new departures terminal and of a new airside concourse with five jetways and nine gates (referred to as 'the Finger') as well as the extension of airport ramps and of their associated taxiways.

-The second phase (labeled Phase II/IIe) of the plan led to the construction of a terminal dedicated to domestic flights and of a multi-story car park (2003), the complete overhaul of the control tower (between 2005 and 2007) as well as the transformation of the old terminal building in a dedicated arrivals hall (in 2000).
+The second phase (labeled Phase II/IIe) of the plan led to the construction of a terminal dedicated to domestic flights and of a multi-story car park (2003), the complete overhaul of the control tower (between 2005 and 2007) as well as the transformation of the old terminal building into a dedicated arrivals hall (in 2000).
 During the same phase, two high-speed taxiways (Victor and Whiskey) were constructed.
 Phase II was completed in 2007.

-Meanwhile, TAROM axed its service to New York City in November 2003, as it was losing a great deal of money on the flight.
-Delta Air Lines began flying the same route four years later with Boeing 767s.
-In late 2008, the company decided to suspend the link that winter and resume it seasonally in summer 2009.
-The 2009 season started in June and was supposed to run until October; however, Delta pulled out of Bucharest altogether in September.
-According to a representative of Delta's joint-venture partner Air France–KLM, the carrier made this decision due to the recession and the poor financial performance of the service.
+TAROM ended its unprofitable service to New York City in November 2003.
+In June 2007, Delta Air Lines began flying the same route with Boeing 767s.
+The company made the link seasonal in 2008.
+Delta terminated it in September 2009 due to the recession and difficulty competing with other airlines.
+HiSky has commenced service to New York in June 2024, reconnecting Bucharest to the United States.

 The third stage of the plan (Phase III), which started in 2009, involved the extension of the airside concourse ('the Finger') with 15 new gates (nine of which have jetways), as well as the expansion of the Departure Hall (with 8 new gates).
 The airside concourse extension, designed by Studio Capelli Architettura & Associati, and measuring 17000 m2, was inaugurated on 29 March 2011.
 It was followed, in November 2012, by the extension of the Departure Hall to a total area of 38600 m2.

 In March 2012, all air traffic except for business air traffic was transferred from Aurel Vlaicu International Airport (at that time Bucharest's low-cost hub) to Henri Coandă International Airport.
 Air Canada Rouge introduced seasonal routes to Toronto and Montreal in June 2018.
+The carrier operated the flights with Boeing 767s.